Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.

 Getting a negative BRCA1/2 test result is usually seen as good news.
 However, sometimes this news can cause awkward feelings around relatives who have had cancer or who test positive for a BRCA1/2 mutation.

 Even if you don’t have a BRCA1/2 mutation, you are still at risk for breast cancer.
-Remember, most women who get breast cancer do not have a BRCA1/2 mutation.
+Remember, most women who get breast cancer do not have a BRCA1/2 mutation or a family history of breast cancer.

 Connecting with other people who have had BRCA1/2 testing may also help.